UncleCShark/Cmaketopia/Docs/CommandLine.md

 ![SQLite and msvc](../assets/sqlite3gcc.png)
 It's your turn to create share object (.so) and static library (.lib)
-If you don't know how to do it write me an e-mail.
+If you don't know how to do it, click the icon at the top-left of this page.

 #### Wrap-up

 Go ahead!
 From then on, you have knowledge what to do and where are the knobs.
 Although in our daily work we use IDE now you know what is going on under the hood.
-After this part of tutorial should understand notions of:
+After this part of the tutorial should understand notions of:

 - object file
 - static library